lgsvl/simulator/Jenkins/README.md

 docker-compose run --rm buid-simulator windows
 ```

-Output will be `lgsvlsimulator-windows.zip` file.
+Output will be `svlsimulator-windows.zip` file.
 Replace `windows` with `linux` or `macos` to build for other OS'es.

 ## Running build for Asset Bundles